Codex CLI Custom Model Providers: The Complete Configuration Guide

 codex --model us.anthropic.claude-sonnet-4-20250514 --provider amazon-bedrock

-For organisations with data residency requirements, override the default OpenAI endpoint with a region-specific URL1:
+For organisations with data residency requirements, override the default OpenAI endpoint with a region-specific URL1.
+OpenAI supports residency in the EU, US, UK, Canada, Japan, South Korea, Singapore, India, Australia and the UAE:

 model_provider = "openaidr"